Rearth/dhbw_heimdall_new/content/posts/development-update-prototype-ii.md

 Our Unity Editor started to act really sluggish, and it took multiple minutes to even start up the editor.
 We fixed that cleaning up our assets using [this asset cleaner](https://github.com/unity-cn/Tool-UnityAssetCleaner).
 By applying the asset cleaner, we were able to remove ~650mb of files in our project, making the editor run a lot more smooth again.

 You can get your hands on the current version using [this link](https://developer.cloud.unity3d.com/share/share.html?shareId=-yQjLOKIiS).

+## Questions for you

+We are still thinking about the storyline for the project.
+What kind of story could be behind this project?
+What could be reasons for the castle being attacked by those minions?

+Also, what kind of economy could fit into the project?